jaredkzr/website/index.md

 Yes

 ## Why?
-He needs to do laundry.
+He still needs to finish laundry.

 <!-- ## Why?
 He's got to have some semblance of getting ready for the day. -->